andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 *   Integrity types:
     *   Referential Integrity:   requires every value of 1 column of a table to exist as a value of
     *                            another column in a different (or the same) table

+@### Directives ###@
+*   An instruction solely for an interpreter, compiler, or assembler
+*   i.e. it doesn't eventually translate to machine code, it instead modifies the behaviour of the interpreter, compiler, or assembler in some way
+*   Example: Javascript's 'use strict'; directive restricts what features are allowed in the code.

 @### Etag ###@
 *   opaque identifier assigned by a web server to a specific version of a resource found at